 \subsection{Comparison to State-of-the-Art Methods}

-We compare the VQA performance of the model quantized using LUQ to models quantized using state-of-the-art PTQ methods to different bit widths to better evaluate the model size to performance trade-off of our method.
+We compare the VQA performance of the model quantized using LUQ to models quantized using state-of-the-art PTQ methods, including GPTQ, AWQ, OmniQuant\citep{shao2024omniquant}, and SlimLLM~\citep{huang2024slimllm}, to different bit widths to better evaluate the model size to performance trade-off of our method.
 For this comparison, we create two representative LUQ models to demonstrate its adaptability to different practical deployment scenarios.
 For LLaVA-1.5, we create a performance-constrained model by setting a threshold of a 100-point decrease on MME Perception relative to the 4-bit GPTQ baseline, which results in quantizing the 16 lowest-entropy layers (2.54 avg. bits per parameter).
 For Qwen 2.5 VL, we create a memory-constrained model with a hardware motivated budget of 2.5 GB, a hypothetical limit for edge devices (having ~ 4 GB RAM), leading to the quantization of the 12 lowest-entropy layers (2.75 avg. bits per parameter).
 The results, presented in Table \ref{tab:main_results} , show that LUQ establishes a new state-of-the-art for ultra-low bit MLLM quantization.
 For LLaVA-1.5, our LUQ model achieves performance comparable to 4-bit GPTQ and AWQ baselines while being 40\% smaller.
 Specifically, the accuracy drop on TextVQA, VQAv2, and GQA is a modest 3.4\%, 1.7\%, and 3.2\%, respectively, compared to 4-bit GPTQ.
 On the challenging MME benchmark, the performance cost is only 5.8\% on Perception and 25.9\% on Cognition, a favorable trade-off for the significant memory savings.

 Similarly, for Qwen 2.5 VL, our LUQ model maintains strong performance with a 31.5\% smaller memory footprint than its 4-bit counterparts.
 It remains highly competitive on all benchmarks, showing a drop of only 5.5\% and 1.4\% on complex benchmarks like DocVQA and POPE respectively.
 It vastly outperforms the larger 3-bit quantized GPTQ model across all benchmarks despite being 8.3\% smaller, highlighting the more favorable balance between quantization and performance achieved by LUQ.